 If you are an applicant from the UK taking an undergraduate degree for the first time, you are eligible to take out a Tuition Fee Loan repayable after you have left your course of study.
 Further information is available at on our Fees and Costs page.

-The Federation acts as an “umbrella” organisation, bringing together the teaching and learning of its nine member institutions, or Houses.
+The Federation acts as an “umbrella” organisation, bringing together the teaching and learning of its eleven member institutions, or Houses.
 The Houses are the institutions through which people of different churches, including Anglican, Methodist, Orthodox, Reformed and Roman Catholic, train for various forms of Christian ministry and service.
 You will receive both academic and pastoral support in your House.
 Most Houses are very similar to other Cambridge Colleges, in that students live and study here.
 You can choose a House based on your religious background, or because you want to study with specific tutors or in a specified format (ERMC, for instance, is dedicated to part-time adult learners).

 All Federation students (with the exception of students on the Professional Doctorate, MPhil or PhD programmes offered through Anglia Ruskin University) become members of a House.
 Full-time students can choose to live in accommodation provided by their House; part-time students, whilst members of a House, are not required to live in accommodation.
 Most part-time students use the House as a base when they are attending classes, dine with fellow students and enjoy the shared sense of community whenever they can.